bandrews568/Just-Encrypt-It/README.md

 # Just-Encrypt-It
-Android app written in Python using Kivy that encrypts text
+Android application coded in Python using the [Kivy](https://www.kivy.org) UI framework.
+The application allows users to easily encrypt text with 128 bit encryption, users can then share the encrypted text between other native Android applications.
+Application is available for download on the [Google Play Store](https://play.google.com/store/apps/details?id=www.brandonandrews.us.brandonandrews.us&hl=en)